 Antibiotics as Potential Treatment Agents

 Unfortunately, the sustained usage of antibiotics is precluded by the health consequences, not the least of which is the rapid destruction of friendly bacteria in the gastro-intestinal tract, and slow muscle wasting due to their ability to inhibit protein synthesis.

 We have been recommending Green Tea Extract for years, as a component in any hair loss treatment regime.
 It well documented to possess mechanisms that promote hair growth, and is a central component in L’Oreal’s patented hair loss capsules, Hair Mass and Hair Mass for Men.
 It has been shown to simultaneously reduce both inflammation and DHT, (especially when combined with Soy Isoflavones).
-Here are some well referenced articles that support this recommendation.

 This recent study showed Green Tea’s effects to be comparable to antibiotics in treating acne, which is an indirectly resounding endorsement for its potential as a hair loss intervention.
 As mentioned, it is the specific antibiotics used for acne, that have been found to be so effective in treating hair loss.
 Green Tea, unlike antibiotics, has no side effects and multiple health and anti-aging benefits.

 J Invest Dermatol.
 2013 Feb;133(2):429-40. doi: 10.1038/jid.2012.292.
 Epub 2012 Oct 25.

 Epigallocatechin-3-gallate(EGCG) improves acne in humans by modulating intracellular molecular targets and inhibiting P. acnes.